cshaley/localdeps/README.md

 ```

 Now, I only need one copy of the dependencies of my conda package (meta.yaml), and I can develop the code and have changes instantly take effect in the active environment.

+## Installation

+`conda install conda-dev -c conda-forge`

+Note: This is not available via `pip install` because it depends on conda and conda-build, which are not available via pip.